Erica Wheeler (basketball): WNBA

 Before the start of the 2020 WNBA season, Wheeler tested positive for COVID-19, and developed health complications including fluid buildup around her heart.
 She was not cleared to resume playing basketball again until October, missing the entire COVID-shortened 2020 season, which ended October 6.

-Prior to the start of the 2021 WNBA season, Wheeler signed as a free agent with the Los Angeles Sparks to be their new starting point guard.
+Before the start of the 2021 WNBA season, Wheeler signed as a free agent with the Los Angeles Sparks to be their new starting point guard alongside Nneka Ogwumike.
+Then, before the start of the 2022 WNBA season, she signed with the Atlanta Dream for a second stint, playing with rookie Rhyne Howard.

+Preceding the start of the 2023 WNBA season, Wheeler signed as a free agent with the Indiana Fever, returning to the franchise for a second stint.
+During the 2024 WNBA season, Wheeler served as the main backup to rookie Caitlin Clark.
+Wheeler was originally named as a contestant of the 2024 Skills Challenge at 2024 WNBA All-Star Weekend, but was unable to attend due to the global computer outages delaying her travel.
+She was replaced by fellow Fever teammate, Kelsey Mitchell.

+On February 12, 2025, Wheeler signed with the Seattle Storm.

+Unrivaled

+On November 5, 2025, it was announced that Wheeler had been drafted by Vinyl BC for the 2026 Unrivaled season.

 Overseas

-Wheeler signed with Fabio Jardine who facilitated her move to the Brazilian league.
-Wheeler continued to play overseas in the WNBA offseason making appearances in Puerto Rico, Turkey, and Brazil.

-After missing the 2020 WNBA season due to COVID, Wheeler signed with Turkey's Izmit Belediyespor and played in 16 games of their 2020-21 season and ranking second on the team with 15.1 points per game.
+After missing the 2020 WNBA season due to COVID, Wheeler signed with Turkey's Izmit Belediyespor and played in 16 games of their 2020–21 season and ranking second on the team with 15.1 points per game.
+In the winter seasons of 2021/2022, 2022/2023, 2023/2024, she played for BC Polkowice in Poland.